cereniyim/fraud-detection-app/README.md

 - [Simpson6900](https://etherscan.io/token/0xAd6eEFb4f4a6Ce3E2cd2049C3104f5CE5ED082F0)
 - [PEPEMARS](https://etherscan.io/token/0xd4496c6600ec15c695bd2c65d60e09c8d4d1e30c)

-where there are only a few holders of those tokens.
+where there are only a few holders of those tokens and they usually worth nothing.

+Etherscan also labels tokens as trusted or untrusted in a more granular level ([here](https://info.etherscan.com/etherscan-token-reputation/)), this model is able to identify tokens with "UNKNOWN" reputation.

 Since our dataset is indexed by unique transaction_hash and token, the model only detects a certain leg of the transaction as anomalous, even though trusted tokens are part of the transaction.
 For instance, [this transaction](https://etherscan.io/tx/0x51949a40deeb804fdc686e2504914c3f37063b1d5b628b5639fae57fa8a54c75)